eda-ricercatore/gulyas-scripts/notes/python.md

 + dictionaries with defaults \cite[Chapter 2, pp. 44-45]{Alchin2010}
 	- A dictionary with defaults is assumed to have (optimal) default values for keys that cannot be found in the mapping.
-	- Lambda functions can be used to create dictionaries with defaults.
+	- Lambda functions can be used to create and process dictionaries with defaults.